VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 collaborative.

-The next chapters will discuss how to implement the CQRS pattern in more detail, for example explaining specific class-pattern implementations, exploring how to synchronize the data between the write-side and read-side, and describing different options for storing data.
+The next chapters will discuss how to implement the CQRS pattern in more detail, for example by explaining specific class-pattern implementations, exploring how to synchronize the data between the write-side and read-side, and describing different options for storing data.